EcmaTC53/spec/docs/Technical Reports/provenance.md

 # References
 For  dated  references,  only  the  edition  cited  applies.
 For  undated  references,  the  latest  edition  of  the  referenced document (including any amendments) applies.

-[1] ECMA TC53, ECMAScript® Modules for Embedded Systems
+[1] ECMA-4xx, ECMAScript® Embedded Systems API Specification, 1st Edition (June 2021)

 <a id="copyright"></a>
 ## Copyright